trunk-io/docs/check/configuration/supported/cue-fmt.md

 ## Auto Enabling

-cue-fmt will be auto-enabled if any of the following filetypes are present: *cue*
+cue-fmt will be auto-enabled if any *Cue* files are present.

-## Settings